marciomduarte/pokemon/pokemon/README.md

 # PokemonDemo App

-An iOS application that retrieves and shows Pokémon information from an external API.
+An iOS application that retrieves and shows Pokémon information.
+This app use an an external API to get the pokemons and your additional information.

 ## Desenvolvimento